-A couple of years ago, I started dehydrating foods.
-It takes some work, depending on the amount of food you are looking to preserve food by dehydrating, but the pay-off is definitely worth it.
-Organic farmer Dan Bodkin, of Gill, MA had taught me how to get started.
-Recently, he reviewed some tips and revealed his “secret to perfectly dehydrated foods.”
+A couple of years ago, I started dehydrating foods harvested from my thriving urban garden.
+It takes some work, but the pay-off is definitely worth it.
+Organic farmer Dan Bodkin, of Gill, MA taught me how to get started.
+Recently, he reviewed some tips, reveaing his “secret to perfectly dehydrated foods.”

-However, before I can tell you the secret, you’ll want to understand why the secret is important in the first place.
+However, before I unlock the mystery for you, you’ll want to understand why it's important in the first place.

-When asked why anyone might want to dehydrate fruits, vegetables, meats, etc. Bodkin said, “All politics regarding sustainability aside, it’s just plain delicious.
+When asked why anyone might want to dehydrate fruits, vegetables, and meats, Bodkin explains, “All politics regarding sustainability aside, it’s just plain delicious.
 Dehydrated foods maintain the majority of their nutrition and color.”
-Bodkin has been experimenting and perfecting his methods of dehydrating foods for well over a decade.
+Bodkin has been experimenting and perfecting his methods of dehydrating foods for 2 decades.
 “If you cook, can, or pickle, you will lose some of the nutrition and definitely color.
-If you have something like a beautiful heirloom tomato, it’s nice to keep the vibrant color,” he said.
+If you have something like a beautiful heirloom tomato, it’s nice to keep the vibrant color,” he points out.

 Another reason to dehydrate foods is their value as gifts.
-“Every year during the holidays, I make up packages of dried fruits and veggies for my friends,” said Bodkin.
+“Every year during the holidays, I make up packages of dried fruits and veggies for my friends,” Bodkin tells us.
 Using a dehydrator, you can also dry or “jerk” meats.

-If you are just getting started dehydrating foods, Bodkin said that your average, department store dehydrator is just fine.
-They generally cost approximately $40.00, but prices can vary widely for a basic dehydrator which is round and has five shelving layers.
-They are run by electricity and have a heating unit.
-If you already have a basic dehydrator, you can also move on to more expensive models that cost upwards of $200.
+When you're just getting started dehydrating foods, Bodkin says that your average $50 department store dehydrator is just fine.
+That's the average price for a basic dehydrator, which is round with five shelving layers and an electric-powered heating unit.
+If you already have a basic dehydrator, you might want to move on to more expensive models costing upwards of $200.
+With pricier units, you're paying for faster drying and greater consistency in the final product.
+(To save money, shop for used dehydrators on eBay or other discount websites.)
 Bodkin uses what he refers to as the “Cadillac of dehydrators” – the Excalibur.
-Bodkin said that you can often find used dehydrators on eBay or other discount websites for a lower price.

-Whatever you are looking to dehydrate, you want to have clean, undamaged produce that is not over-ripe, and meats that are fresh.
-You can experiment with thickness, but basically, you want to cut your product about an eighth inch thick, depending on what you are drying.
-You can add spices to the produce or meats, or in the case of tomatoes, you can brush them with a light coat of olive oil and herbs.
+Whatever you are looking to dehydrate, select clean, undamaged produce that is not overripe, and meats that are fresh.
+Experiment with thickness, but basically, you want to cut your product about an eighth inch thick, depending on what you are drying.
+If you like, add spices to the produce or meats, or in the case of tomatoes, brush them with a light coat of olive oil and herbs.
 The possibilities are endless.
-“Some tomatoes come out as rich as a steak," said Bodkin.
+“Some tomatoes come out as rich as a steak," claims Bodkin.

-So, here’s Bodkin’s secret: take what you have dried off the trays when they are still slightly damp, and store in a rolled up, tightly sealed and stapled paper bag.
-The magic that happens, Bodkin said, is that the items that are a little too moist balance out the items that are a little too dry.
-Bodkin recommended letting the product “cure” for about a week before transferring to storage containers.
+So here’s Bodkin’s secret: take what you have dried off the trays when it is still slightly damp, and store in a rolled up, tightly sealed and stapled paper bag.
+The magic that happens, Bodkin discloses, is that the items that are a little too moist balance out those that are a little too dry.
+Bodkin recommends letting the product “cure” for about a week before transferring to storage containers.

 Storage is critical.
-The one problem you can run into with dehydrated foods is worms and moths.
-Bodkin said even if you have your product stored in a glass jar, if the lid is compromised, he has witnessed moths managing to get in.
+The one problem you can run into with dehydrated foods is infestation by worms and pantry moths.
+Bodkin warns even if you have your product stored in a glass jar, if the lid is compromised, he has witnessed moths managing to get in.
 Glass jars with a good seals are best for storage.
-You can store jars in the refrigerator or triple-wrap the product in plastic and store in the freezer.
+Ideally, store jars in the refrigerator or triple-wrap the product in plastic and place in the freezer.